Secret Ingredient Banana Bread

 Heat your oven to 175°C, and ready a lined loaf tin for your banana bread batter.

-In a mixer with the paddle attachment, mix the butter, sweet miso, and brown sugar on medium speed until it turns light and fluffy.
+In a mixer with the paddle attachment, mix the butter, sweet miso, caster sugar and brown sugar on medium speed until it turns light and fluffy.
 This should take 2-3 minutes.
 Then, add in the mashed bananas, eggs and vanilla extract and mix for 30 seconds.
 The batter might start to look a little chunky and split at this point; don’t fret, this is perfectly normal.
 Finally, add in the dry ingredients — flour, baking powder and cinnamon — and mix for another 20-30 seconds, until a smooth batter forms.

 Pour the banana bread batter into the lined loaf tin.
 Then, take that extra banana you saved in step one, and slice it in half lengthwise.
 Place them on top of the batter, cut side up.
 (See the photos for reference.)